3:20-cv-03837

 Functionality and Market Context

-- The complaint alleges that these switches incorporate TCAM components to perform critical networking functions such as implementing access control lists (ACL), Quality of Service (QoS), VLAN management, and packet forwarding (Compl. ¶10, ¶14).
+- The accused products are networking switches that allegedly contain and use TCAM components to perform table look-up functions essential for features like access control lists (ACL), Quality of Service (QoS), VLAN management, and packet forwarding (Compl. ¶10; ¶14).

 IV.
 Analysis of Infringement Allegations